Beecham House

-Beecham House is a short-lived British historical drama television series set in 1795, co-created, directed and produced by Gurinder Chadha.
+Beecham House is a British historical drama television series set in 1795, co-created, directed and produced by Gurinder Chadha.
 The six-part series was announced in August 2018 and was broadcast between Sunday 23 June 2019 and Sunday 21 July 2019.
 The series, set in Delhi during the Mughal period, depicts the lives of the Beecham family in their newly bought house.
 The family is headed by John Beecham, a former soldier with the East India Company who is "determined to make the house his safe haven".

 The series was promoted as a "Delhi Downton Abbey", which was repeated by many critics.
 It received mixed reviews, with critics feeling that it did not live up to expectations as a radical historical drama, but that it remained entertaining for viewers of melodramatic period soap operas.

-Despite the cliffhanger ending, ITV did not renew for a second series.
+Despite the cliffhanger ending, ITV did not renew it.

 Cast

 All listed cast appeared in at least 2 episodes.